-These plans can be a good fit for those who are generally healthy and offer cost-sharing options through a health plan company, like UCare.
+These plans can be a good fit for those who are generally healthy and have the ability to fund an HSA and pay the premium.

-2 Health Savings Accounts
+Health Savings Accounts

 Next, extend the value of an HSA-compatible health plan by pairing it with an optional Health Savings Account.
-It allows you to contribute taxdeductible funds to pay for future health care costs, gain tax-free interest on earnings and pay for qualified medical expenses tax free.
+It allows you to contribute tax-deductible funds to save for future health care costs, gain tax-free interest on earnings and pay for qualified medical expenses tax free.